A POETS’ AGORA RESIDENCY

 Your artistic statement:

-(What is the goal you want to reach by writing poetry)
+(What is the goal you want to reach by writing poetry, and being in Athens for this purpose?)

 Write a work plan:

-(We are interested in having a clear vision of what you intend to do during your Residency time; e.g. revise an anthology in progress, finish a book of poems, etc.)
+(We are interested in having a clear vision of what you intend to do during your Residency time; e.g. revise an anthology in progress, finish a book of poems, etc. We also consider your connection to Greece or Greek culture and how that would be incorporated in your production)